 Head of Art

-Miss Williams has been head of Art for the last 3 years and runs the department with the passion that she shows for the subject.
+Miss Williams is head of Art and runs the department with the passion that she shows for the subject.

 A sample of some of our GCSE Coursework